CodeMarie/final-project-part-2-dash-app/README.md

 Note that there are not always ten branches in each region which means the difference in top and bottom ten results for performance does not result in any difference in the data shown.
 As the description of of the need for performance as an indicator (sales multiplied by quantity) had some ambiguity in its use of a business indicator as the amount_of_gbp is and can be typically used as an indicator in itself, a hover_data was provided to also show the sales and amount_in_gbp separately.

+The fourth brief requested that the profitability for each branch be shown, upon hover, the figures were shown for each portion of the pie chart to keep the clean visual appearance.

 ## Development Diary